RahulKumar-98/MSAzure-activedirectory/README.md

 </p>
 <p>
 To verify if Client-1's computer has been connected to our domain controller, we will first open up "Active Directory Users and Computers" on our domain controller virtual machine.
-Then we will click the drop down of "mydomain.com" -> then click "Computers".
-Here we will see client-1 listed under computers connected to our domain controller.
+Then we will click the drop-down of "mydomain.com" -> then click "Computers".
+Here, we will see client-1 listed under computers connected to our domain controller.
 This serves as proof that our client machine is now linked to our domain controller's forest domain via Active Directory.
 </p>
 <br />